 We reserve the right to re-allocate un-filled seats five minutes before the event starts.

 Falmouth School of Art

-The Falmouth School of Art at Falmouth University is home to Undergraduate courses in Fine Art, Illustration, Drawing and Contemporary Crafts, an MA in Authorial Illustration and a Foundation Diploma in Art and Design.
+Falmouth School of Art at Falmouth University is home to undergraduate courses in Fine Art, Illustration, Drawing and Contemporary Crafts, an MA in Authorial Illustration and a Foundation Diploma in Art and Design.

-Throughout the year, The Falmouth School of Art programmes a series of significant visiting speakers for the benefit of the School's students.
-A number of seats are made available at each lecture for alumni, friends of the School, members of the local community and schools and colleges.
+Throughout the year, Falmouth School of Art programmes a series of significant visiting speakers for the benefit of the School's students.
+A number of seats are made available at each event for alumni, friends of the School, members of the local community and schools and colleges.